 Furthermore, the digital medium offers the benefit of anonymity and fictitious identities.
 If they believe they will not suffer any consequences, errant individuals get more brazen in their aggressive behavior.
 There have been numerous allegations in recent years of internet users receiving unsolicited e-mails that contain vulgar language and are harassing in nature.
 Those who submit personal information on job and marriage websites, as well as social networking sites, are frequently targeted for ‘cyber-stalking.’
 Women and kids who post their contact information are particularly susceptible, as lumpen elements such as sex-offenders might use it to seek potential victims.

-In many circumstances, photographs or videos are created without the consent of the people involved and then shared for economic advantage in an unethical manner.
+In many circumstances, photographs or videos are created without the consent of the people involved and then shared in cyber-space for economic advantage in an unethical manner.
 The transformation of well-known people’s photos into pornographic content is a common practice.
 Such actions are both an affront to an individual’s dignity and a flagrant invasion of privacy.
 However, enforcing criminal laws against them is fraught with complications.

 In theory, statutes dealing with ‘obscenity,’ ‘defamation,’ ‘cheating,’ and ‘copyright infringement’ are adequate for prosecuting offenders.
 Nonetheless, identifying the offenders in the first place presents a number of challenges.
 Criminal laws normally apply to a specific geographical area, yet website information can be created and uploaded from anywhere in the world.
 Even if the source of the objectionable content is identified, the authorities will encounter significant practical challenges in prosecuting criminals who are based in other countries.
 Even in the case of culprits in a local jurisdiction, there are issues due to the structure of the internet’s information flow.
 To mislead investigative authorities, end-users might publish content using fictitious identities and proxy server locations.